 Third party is a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data.

-You can reach our data protection officer at email@example.com or our postal address according to point 2 with the addition of “Data Protection Officer”.
+You can reach our data protection officer at firstname.lastname@example.org or either one of our postal addresses with the addition of “Data Protection Officer”.

 You have the following rights with respect to the personal data relating to you: